sunnysideup/silverstripe-flush/docs/en/INDEX.md

 }
 ```

-_note that we make use of FlushNow having been added to MyClass_
+_note that we make use of FlushNow Trait added to MyClass_